bigeasy/stencil/diary.md

  * Use htmlparser2, create a specialized Tokenizer, and get it in there somehow.
  * Emit an htmlparser2 DOM.
  * Rewrite to our XML.

+Document the intermediate HTML.
+That woudl be, divs with the class "__$stencil$__" and attributes on any type of item named "__$stencil$__".

+No need to random generate to avoid, or anything like that.